 King Edward's School, Birmingham was founded in 1552 by Edward VI and is one of the most successful and diverse boys' schools in the country.

 The School aims to ensure it is accessible to all pupils of ability, whatever their background.
 An exceptionally large number of offers are made for means tested Assisted Places and scholarships.
-Approximately 35% of pupils receive financial support, with over 10 per cent paying no fees at all.
+Approximately 40% of pupils receive financial support, with around 10% paying no fees at all.

 There is something for everyone at King Edward's.
 Pupils have on offer a wide range of extra-curricular activities, as well as clubs and societies such as Debating, Cross Country, Combined Cadet Force and many more.
 The Living History Group is of particular interest to pupils, being the only school-based re-enactment group in the country.
 School trips and expeditions are plentiful, which have previously included a caving trip to the Yorkshire Dales, a water polo tour to Hungary and a biodiversity expedition to Ecuador and the Galapagos Islands.

 Alumni automatically become part of the Old Edwardians Association and receive regular communications, invites to events and access to careers support.
 Notable Old Edwardians include: novelists JRR Tolkien, Jonathan Coe and Lee Child; Noble Prize winners Sir John Vane (Medicine) and Maurice Wilkins (Physiology); television presenter and conservationist Bill Oddie; MPs David Willetts and Enoch Powell; and Director-General of the BBC, Lord Hall.